hildensia/mcts/README.md

 # mcts
-A implementation of Monte Carlo Search Trees in python
+An implementation of Monte Carlo Search Trees in python